TUM-FAF/FAF-121-Barbaros-Nicolae/IDE/Lab#3/README.md

   - Debug an application.
 At some point you'll have bugs (ex. null pointer exception).
 Set breakpoints and/or watchers.
 Find out buggy variables.
 (1pt)
   - Use a hardware device for testing and debugging (1pt)
   - Create a screen cast describing you application functionality.
 Use both video and audio.
 Mute screencasts does not count (1pt)
-  - Create a responsive layout (1pt)
+  - Create a responsive layout (1pt)sd ds

 #
 ## Screenshots